Semiclassical picture of the Heisenberg spin glass in two dimensions: from weak localization to hydrodynamics: Dealing with zero modes

 where $\Omega_0, \Omega_+$ are respectively the set of zero and positive modes, $\hat{\mathcal{B}}_\alpha$ is a zero mode operator and $\hat b_\alpha$ is a true quasiparticle mode.
 The quantity $\mathcal{I}$ is the macroscopic moment of inertia, making the contribution of the zero modes vanishingly small in the thermodynamical limit, unless they are macroscopically populated.
 Therefore, in the thermodynamic limit, we can treat these modes semiclassically, assigning to them a well-defined value, irrespective of their commutation relations.
 While this decomposition can be easily obtained in translational invariant cases, in the present case we are not able to write the Hamiltonian as in Eq.~\eqref{eq:Bogo-zeromodes} for every realization of disorder, since, as explained above, the presence of a defective eigenvalue prevents one to find all the operators $\hat{\mathcal{B}}_\alpha$.
 It might then seem that this must be a halting point in our analysis: these modes can not be completely excluded from the theory for a given system size $N$, since their presence is essential in order to preserve the algebra of the bosonic operator.
 However, we can choose the Bogoljubov vacuum in the thermodynamic limit, to have simultaneously a precise value of all 3 expectation values of $\hat{\mathcal{B}}_\alpha$, irrespective of the fact that they do not commute which allows one to exclude the contribution of these modes from the expectations values.
 This is equivalent to considering the zero modes as \emph{c}-numbers that can be set, for simplicity, to 0.
 By adopting this procedure, one is making an error on the expectation values of the observables, which vanishes in thermodynamic limit.

-The procedure can be benchmarked in the case of the antiferromagnet, where the analytical correction to the Nèel order parameter is known.
-Though at finite size $\braket{\hat a^\dagger_i \hat a_i} \neq 1 + \braket{\hat a_i \hat a^\dagger_i}$, the correct result for the correction to the Nèel order parameter is recovered by both computing $\braket{\hat a^\dagger_i \hat a_i}$ and $1 + \braket{\hat a_i \hat a^\dagger_i}$ in the thermodynamic limit.
-The results of this test are shown in Fig.~\ref{fig:Neelcorrection}, where we compare this procedure to the addition of small symmetry breaking fields, which gaps the zero modes.
-As one can see, the two different procedures to compute the correction to the N\'{e}el order parameter tend to the same value in the thermodynamic limit.
-Let us also notice that if we choose to put an external symmetry breaking field, that gaps all the zero modes, we would recover the same thermodynamic limit.
+The procedure can be benchmarked in the case of the antiferromagnet, where the analytical correction to the Nèel order parameter $\delta m_{\text{Nèel}} =\frac{1}{S L^2} \sum_i\braket{\hat a^\dagger_i \hat a_i}$ is known.
+Though at finite size $\braket{\hat a^\dagger_i \hat a_i} \neq 1 + \braket{\hat a_i \hat a^\dagger_i}$, the correct result for $\delta m_{\text{Nèel}}$ is recovered by both computing $\braket{\hat a^\dagger_i \hat a_i}$ and $1 + \braket{\hat a_i \hat a^\dagger_i}$ in the thermodynamic limit.
+The results of this test are shown in Fig.~\ref{fig:Neelcorrection}, where we compare this procedure to the addition of a small symmetry breaking field, which gaps the zero modes.
+As one can see, the two different procedures to compute the correction to the N\'{e}el order parameter tend to the same value in the thermodynamic limit, which is also reached in the case of the small external field.
 Since the finite size error is smaller in the previous cases than in the latter, we choose to simply exclude the zero modes from the computation of every observable.